FisherRF: Active View Selection and Uncertainty Quantification for Radiance Fields using Fisher Information: Technical Approach

 \subsection{Pixel-wise Uncertainty with Volumetric Rendering}

-Previously, we discussed quantifying the uncertainty for any camera views.
-Our model can also be extended to obtain pixel-wise uncertainties.
+Previously, we discussed quantifying the Information Gain for any camera views.
+Our model can also be adapted to obtain pixel-wise uncertainties.
 As we have discussed in Sec.~\ref{sec:nbvs}, we can approximate the uncertainty on each parameter with the diagonal elements of the hessian matrix $\bH''[\bya | \bxa, \bw^*]$.
-In recent neural rendering models~\cite{kerbl3Dgaussians, plenoxels}, the parameters directly correspond to a spatial location in the scene.
+In recent Radiance Field models~\cite{kerbl3Dgaussians, plenoxels}, the parameters directly correspond to a spatial location in the scene.
 Therefore, we can compute the uncertainty in our rendered pixels by examining the diagonal Hessians along the casted ray for volumetric rendering

 where ${\bf G}_n$ is the submatrix of $\bH''[\bw^*| D^{train}]$ containing the rows and columns that correspond to parameters at location $n$.
-Please note this is a relative uncertainty on the rendered pixels that treat each location equally.
+Please note that this is a relative uncertainty derived from the observed information on the model parameters, which does not involve metric scales.
 If we wish to estimate absolute uncertainties on predictions like depth maps, we need to denormalize the uncertainty in each term by its depth $d_n$.